 [Regulation 5 inserted in Gazette 31 Dec 2004 p.
 7143.]

-6. Young persons and accompanying parent
+6. Young persons and accompanying parents

 (1) A witness under the age of 16 years shall not be paid any fee for attendance as a witness or attendance at, and participation in, programmes in preparation for giving evidence as a witness, but where the paying officer is satisfied that that witness has suffered a loss of income by reason of that attendance he shall pay him the fees prescribed by regulation 4.